Road Accident Fund Claims: What Injuries Count as “Serious”?

 In other words, the person’s injuries must have stabilised.
 They shouldn’t have notably improved or deteriorated for a period of several months prior to the assessment.

-Examples of road accident injuries that are and aren’t considered “serious”
+Examples of road accident injuries that are and are not considered “serious”

 Some examples of injuries that may meet the 30% threshold are amputations, permanent brain damage and paraplegia.